Pope's close aide charged, bringing sex abuse scandal to Vatican

 But he angered victims by saying he was too ill to fly home, testifying instead from Rome.

-He indicated on Thursday that he would now go to Australia: "I have spoken to my lawyers about when I need to return home and to my doctors about how best to do this."
+He indicated on Thursday that he would now go to Australia.
+"I have spoken to my lawyers about when I need to return home and to my doctors about how best to do this," Pell said.

-Francis said last year that Pell should not undergo trial by media, adding: "It's in the hands of the justice system and one cannot judge before the justice system ...
-After the justice system speaks, I will speak."
+Francis said last year Pell should not undergo trial by media.
+"It's in the hands of the justice system and one cannot judge before the justice system ...
+After the justice system speaks, I will speak," the pontiff said.

 Marie Collins, the top non-clerical member of the commission on abuse that Francis established in 2014, and its last remaining victim of priestly abuse, quit in frustration in March, citing a "shameful" lack of cooperation within the Vatican.